patrick-llgc/Learning-Deep-Learning/paper_notes/obj_dist_iccv2019.md

 - No specific HW reported for inference.
 - How about feeding category and bbox size directly into a much shallower regressor?
 - How does this compare with monocular 3D method?
 The 3D method seems to have better performance.
+- How much noise is in the GT extracted from lidar point cloud?
+The 15% error may arise from the GT noise.
+- How about performance on non-occluded vehicle?
+The performance should be better (I expect around or better than 10%) on this more important category.